The National Day of Prayer to Protect Native American Sacred Places is being observed at the Native American Rights Fund on Friday, June 17, 2011

 The public is welcome to a sunrise ceremony that will be held on NARF's front lawn beginning at 7:00 a.m.
-The program is expected to last for one hour with a prayer ceremony, Andy Cozad from the Native American Church and John Echohawk, NARF Executive Director will be speaking, as well as other NARF staff.
+The program is expected to last for one hour with a prayer ceremony.
+Community members have been invited to speak, as well as other NARF staff.
 Speakers will be followed by a moment of silence to show concern for the sacred places that are being damaged and destroyed today.

 The Native American Rights Fund is headquartered at 1506 Broadway in Boulder, Colorado.
 NARF extends an open invitation to its program and requests that participants bring a chair or a blanket to the front lawn and to bring food and/or beverages to share at the completion of the program.

 As part of its mission, the Native American Rights Fund advocates for sacred site protection, religious freedom efforts and cultural rights.
 NARF attorneys and staff participate in local and national gatherings and discussions about how to protect lands that are sacred and precious to Native Americans.